 Products with this precautionary warning label are furniture that include upholstery, cushions, or pads and were manufactured before May 2019.
 As of May 2019, our 3rd party testing partner has expanded their scope of testing and is now able to certify these products are no longer required to list the CA Prop 65 warning label as a precaution.
 We made no changes to our sourcing; products produced before this date are made with the same materials and at the same factories…

 I appreciate the transparency on this issue, and to me it solves my concern over seeing the Prop.
-65 warning on Amazon.
+65 warning.

 For my family, Naturepedic Organic Changing Pad is the best choice.
 However, if you’re looking for an all natural changing pad, the Natural Wool pad is a great choice.
 Personally, I’m willing to sacrifice a bit on “all natural” to ensure I have solid waterproofing.
 But I understand every family is different!